nezirus/djmd/INSTALL.rst

 We also recommend running connection pooling software for your database. e.g. PgBouncer_ for PostgreSQL.

-You should install them using your system package manager or you could configure Python virtualenv for DJM (see `Local installation`)
+You should install Python requirements using your system package manager or you could configure Python virtualenv for DJM (see `Local installation`)

 System wide installation
 ------------------------